zio/zio-prelude/docs/overview/index.md

 - **Functional Abstractions** - Functional abstractions to describe different ways of combining data, making it easy for you to combine complex data types in a principled way.
 - **Functional Data Types** - Additional data types to supplement the ones in the Scala standard library such as `Validation` and `NonEmptyList` to enable more accurate domain modeling and handle common problems like data validation.
-- **New Types** - Zero overhead new types to allow you to increase the type safety of your code base with zero overhead and minimal boilerplate.
+- **New Types** - Zero overhead new types and smart types to allow you to increase the type safety of your code base with zero overhead and minimal boilerplate.
 - **ZPure** - A description of a computation that supports logging, context, state, and errors, providing all the functionality traditionally offered by monad transformers with dramatically better performance and ergonomics.

 ## Installation